artemkv/artemkv.github.io/distributed.md

 	- 1) Every process has a counter, initialized to 0
 	- 2) On every event, a process will increment its counter by 1
 	- 3) When sending a message, a process first increments the counter and then sends it along with the message
-	- 4) When receiving a message, a process sets its counter to the max of [local counter and the message counter] + 1
+	- 4) When receiving a message, a process sets its counter to the max of [local counter, the message counter] + 1
 - In some cases you may not consider "message received" as an event, then you don't need to +1 in rule 4
 - Unfortunately, the rules do not work in another direction, meaning if LC(A) < LC(B), we cannot say for sure that A -> B
 - We say that lamport clocks **do not characterize causality**